mattecologist/trapgridR/README.md

 <!-- badges: end -->

-The following is a demonstration of an interace with the java program “TrapGrid” (ref) using R. Calling this program from R allows for multiple simulations to be run, and the results to be easily collated and summarised.
+trapgridR is an interace for the java program “TrapGrid” (Manoukis et al. 2015) using R. Calling this program from R allows for multiple simulations to be run, and the results to be easily collated and summarised.

 ## Installation